 A process most recruitment agencies will be familiar with is reviewing their software.
-There will be 101 questions you’ll need to ask, multiple people to liaise with and lists coming out of your ears which is exactly why we’ve simplified things with five things you need to do when you change your recruitment CRM.
+There will be 101 questions you’ll need to ask, multiple people to liaise with and lists coming out of your ears which is exactly why we’ve simplified things with five things you need remember when you change your recruitment CRM.

 Work out why you’re reviewing